Web Analytics

 The caveat for the men, however, would be that you are your brother's keeper.

-This means that men should still not seek to incite sexual desire or lust in a woman by his shirtlessness (except for his wife), by maintaining that when he is shirtless, it's in an environment where it is expected, for example, at the beach or cutting the lawn.
+This means that men should still not seek to incite sexual desire or lust in a woman by his shirtlessness (except for his wife), by maintaining that when he is shirtless, it's in an environment where it is expected, for example, swimming at the beach/pool or cutting the lawn in hot weather.

 But if it is on Instagram where the sexual pose is being done, or where other sexual inuendos are being done, or posting with lustful intent, it is sinful.
 And we know that because God does not incite lust.
 He does not cause us to be tempted.
 He doesn't tempt others, so we should not tempt others either as beloved children (Ephesians 5:1)